 The following Corporation Tax guidance note by Tolley in association with Malcolm Greenbaum provides comprehensive and up to date tax information covering:

 FRS 102 requires a note to the financial statements that reconcile:

 This allows users to understand the reasons why the actual tax expense is not equal to the profit before tax figure multiplied by the corporation tax rate in force at the reporting date.

 ‘Applicable tax rate’ is not defined by FRS 102.
-The same phrase is, however, used in International Financial Reporting Standard IAS 12 Income Taxes:
+The same phrase is, however, used in International Financial Reporting Standard IAS 12:

-So there would seem to be a choice of using the domestic (ie UK) rate of tax or a
+So there would seem to be a choice of using the domestic (ie UK) rate of tax or an average rate

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 To view our latest tax guidance content, sign in to Tolley® Guidance or register for a free trial.